AdenChen27/LaTeX/header/README-base.md

         package, [lindrew](https://web.stanford.edu/~lindrew/lindrew.sty).

     - Check out [a sample document](https://www.overleaf.com/read/psgmvhwzppnr#adf899) using `adenc.sty` on Overleaf.

+    - [Here](https://github.com/AdenChen27/Notes) are some of the notes I've taken.

     - See end of this document for a `.tex` template using `adenc.sty`.